Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Multi-Dimensional Iterative Surface Fitting

 \subsection{Collision Handling}

-To address the collision term, we employ the point representation of the object $\{q_i, n_i^q\}_{i = 1}^{N_q}$ and check the inclusion of the points in $\{\mathcal{B}_k\}_{k=1}^{N_b}$.
-As for the hand-ground collision, we represent the ground by a point on ground $q_g$ and normal vector $n_g$, and check the ground collision by the sign of $(p_i - q_g)^Tn_g$.
+To address the collision term, we employ the point representation of the environment and check the inclusion of the points in $\{\mathcal{B}_k\}_{k=1}^{N_b}$.
 Penalty method~\cite{luenberger1984linear} is introduced to avoid collision and ensure that the hand can move smoothly in the space occupied by the object.
 More concretely, the collision error is formulated as: